peterliu599/BHMDS/README.md

 Adrian E. Raftery, Department of Statistics, University of Washington,

-Tyler H. McCormick, Department of Statistics, University of Washington.
+and Tyler H. McCormick, Department of Statistics, University of Washington.

 This repository contains the code to reproduce the figures in the paper "Bayesian Hyperbolic Multidimensional Scaling".